pointblue/raspar/README.md

 ## Install

 `yarn install`

-Install to the local bin path so you can use it by alias

-`sudo ln -sf /path/to/raspar-cli.js /usr/local/bin/raspar`
+The script can now be run as `node raspar-cli.js <cmd> [options]`.

+## Generating stand-alone binaries

+Be sure you have `pkg` installed globally: `sudo npm install -g pkg`.

+Run the package command in the current path: `pkg .`

+Copy the generated binary to you local bin path:

+`sudo cp raspar-linux /usr/local/bin/raspar && sudo chmod a+rx /usr/local/bin/raspar`

 Now you can just use the command `raspar`